Olveczky-Lab/FAST/README.md

 ## Manual inspection
-To inspect and peform manual corrections of these clusters, we recommend trying our [ChainViewer GUI](https://github.com/Olveczky-Lab/FAST-ChainViewer) written in Matlab.
+To inspect and peform manual corrections of these clusters, we recommend using our [ChainViewer GUI](https://github.com/Olveczky-Lab/FAST-ChainViewer) written in Matlab.